A young Black woman in a wheelchair and a young Black man on a bench, both staring at the camera looking serious.

 Treating PTSD

-PTSD can be treated through cognitive behavioural therapy (CBT), which can help you find new ways to cope with your thoughts and feelings about what happened.
+PTSD can be treated with cognitive behavioural therapy (CBT), which helps you manage your thoughts and feelings about what happened.

-You may also be offered EMDR (eye movement desensitisation and reprocessing), a technique that uses rapid eye movements to reduce distress from bad memories.
+You might also be offered EMDR (eye movement desensitisation and reprocessing), which uses rapid eye movements to help ease the stress from bad memories.

 Find out more about counselling and therapy